-The ASPIRE project is a consortium of six western states (AZ, CO, MT, ND, SD, UT) funded by the US Department of Education as part of the national PROMISE (Promoting the Readiness of Minors in Supplemental Security Income) initiative.
+The Achieving Success by Promoting Readiness for Education and Employment (ASPIRE) project is a consortium of six western states (AZ, CO, MT, ND, SD, UT) funded by the US Department of Education as part of the national PROMISE (Promoting the Readiness of Minors in Supplemental Security Income) initiative.
 States awarded PROMISE funding are working to establish and operate model demonstration projects designed to improve the education and employment outcomes of child Supplemental Security Income (SSI) recipients and their families.
 With colleagues from the University of Montana and the University of Utah, IHDPS staff serve as the Evaluation team for the ASPIRE Project.

-Funded by the CDC Surveillance grant through the Kansas Department of Health and Environment, the goal of this project is to expand disability data surveillance in Kansas by enhancing utilization of existing but underutilized secondary disability data and expanding the use of the Behavioral Risk Factor Surveillance System to more fully understand and meet the needs of persons with disabilities statewide.
+Funded by the Center for Disease Control Surveillance grant through the Kansas Department of Health and Environment, the goal of the Center for Disease Control (CDC) Module F Project is to expand disability data surveillance in Kansas by enhancing utilization of existing but underutilized secondary disability data and expanding the use of the Behavioral Risk Factor Surveillance System to more fully understand and meet the needs of persons with disabilities statewide.

-Sponsored by a grant from The Commonwealth Fund, this project monitors the implementation, operation, and enrollment in the PCIP programs nationally, with the intent of providing practical information to policy makers to make needed short-term adjustments to the PCIPs and to inform longer-term design and planning of exchange programs, particularly in relation to people with chronic conditions.
+Sponsored by a grant from The Commonwealth Fund, the Evaluation of Pre-Existing Condition Project monitors the implementation, operation, and enrollment in the PCIP programs nationally, with the intent of providing practical information to policy makers to make needed short-term adjustments to the PCIPs and to inform longer-term design and planning of exchange programs, particularly in relation to people with chronic conditions.

 Independent, external evaluation of a project to test whether improved health care can prevent or forestall the loss of independence and employment due to a potentially disabling condition.